 “Students can learn equally well in either delivery format, regardless of learning style, provided the course is developed around adult learning theory and sound instructional design guidelines” (Aragon, Johnson, & Shaik, 2000).

 When an online course is designed well and the instructor has a great presence, the students are more likely to have a positive experience – this is backed up by student feedback.
 I challenge all faculty reading this article to think about the student during course development and, if possible, to get ahold of pre-existing online student course evaluations.
-I have found that student course evaluations are very meaningful and beneficial to guiding course revisions, and have even read the evaluations after the second run of a course to see where there may still be a need for additional tweaking.
+I have found that student course evaluations are very meaningful and beneficial to guiding course revisions to see where there may still be a need for additional tweaking.

 In sum, good online course design is all about recognizing and understanding the students’ needs.
 Their voice matters – we just need to take time to listen.